Qayyax/lazy-vim-config/README.md

 ## AutoCommands

-This is a Vim command or Lua function that is autiomatically executed whenever one or more events are triggered, e.g., when a file is read or written, or when a window is created.
+This is a Vim command or Lua function that is automatically executed whenever one or more events are triggered, e.g., when a file is read or written, or when a window is created.

 Autocommands are created using `vim.api.nvim_create_autocmd()`, which takes two mandatory arguments: